Joshcraft2002/joshs-scrolls-of-mending/README.md

 ![Creating a Scroll](media/groundcrafting.gif)

 ## Usage
-Right clicking the scroll repairs your equipped gear (including a held tool that isn't the scroll itself) and consumes the scroll.
+Right clicking the scroll repairs your equippment and consumes the scroll.
 The amount repaired and experience cost depends on the scroll type:

 ![Scroll Types](media/scrolltypes.png)
 <br>